Plan Bay Area 2040 Draft Plan

 Further design work on a new transbay transit tube

-As previously described, the land use and transportation pattern described above is required by law to achieve two things by 2040: a reduction in per-capita CO2 emissions from passenger vehicles and adequate housing for the Bay Area’s expected population growth.
+As previously described, the plan's land use and transportation pattern is required by law to achieve two things by 2040: a reduction in per-capita CO2 emissions from passenger vehicles and adequate housing for the Bay Area’s expected population growth.
 Plan Bay Area 2040 successfully achieves both of these targets.
 How does Plan Bay Area 2040 do at meeting the rest of the voluntary, aggressive and aspirational performance targets adopted by MTC and ABAG?

 For more information about Plan Bay Area 2040’s performance, please see the Performance Assessment Report.